dendronhq/dendron-site/vault/pkg.nextjs-template.dev.md

   yarn dev
   ```
 4. Navigate to your browser.
 For example http://localhost:3000/notes/b0fe6ef7-1553-4280-bc45-a71824c2ce36 to go to a particular note
+- NOTE: you'll need to navigate to a note by going to `/notes/{note-id}`.
+Naked `localhost:3000` is not supported yet

 ## Run with your own data
 1. Navigate to your workspace root